JSONRete/Hacktember-Frontend/README.md

 ## Introduction

 Learnability Pathway is an educational platform that combines a _Flask_ API backend with a _React_ frontend.
 Its primary goal is to empower users with the opportunity to learn Python using free resources sourced from the _YouTube_ API.
-To enhance accessibility, we harness the capabilities of the _OpenAI_ API and _Elevenlabs_ API."
+To enhance accessibility, we harness the capabilities of the _OpenAI_ API and _Elevenlabs_ API.

 ## Setup